openvalidation/openvalidation-ide/README.md

 3. Navigate into the previously cloned repository with `cd openvalidation-ide`
 4. Run `docker-compose up`
 5. Open [localhost](http://localhost/) in your browser

+If you don't want to download and compile the sources however, you can also just pull the latest images directly from dockerhub using [this alternative docker-compose file](openvalidation-ide-dockerhub.yml):
+1. [Install docker](https://docs.docker.com/get-docker) if not already installed
+2. Download [openvalidation-ide-dockerhub.yml](openvalidation-ide-dockerhub.yml) to your machine
+3. Run `docker-compose -f openvalidation-ide-dockerhub.yml up`
+4. Open [localhost](http://localhost/) in your browser

 ## run local
 ### prerequisites